 Many workers in places such as salons, restaurants, retail stores and in health care wear masks throughout their shifts during the COVID-19 pandemic.
 The CDC recommends wearing cloth masks in public to help reduce the spread of the coronavirus by people who have COVID-19 but don't realize it.

 But as helpful as it is, mask use can lead to chafing of the skin on the bridge of your nose, chin, cheeks and even behind the ears.
 Some people develop itchiness or a rash.
-Sweaty or damp conditions under the mask can lead to acne breakouts.
+Sweaty or damp conditions under the mask can lead to acne breakouts and other skin concerns.
 To ease these complications of mask wearing during the COVID-19 pandemic:

 Adopt a regular skin care routine.
 Cleanse and moisturize your face before and after using a mask.
 Choose products labeled "noncomedogenic," which means they won't clog skin pores.